 Arrive in Vietnam and be dazzled by the country’s beauty, energy, and proud culture.

 In Ho Chi Minh City, formerly Saigon, the city’s French colonial roots are evident in architecture and cuisine, a wonderful mix of French, Chinese and local Vietnamese.
 For a dose of history, visit the War Remnants Museum, Reunification Palace, and the History Museum.

-Take a mesmerizing junk boat cruise on Ha Long Bay, a UNESCO World Heritage Site.
-Admire its serene beauty and towering limestone karsts that jut out around the bay.
+Take a mesmerizing junk boat cruise on Ha Long Bay, a UNESCO World Heritage Site and one of the best places to visit in Southeast Asia.